BloomyControls/pico-ident/README.md

 read-only.
 The idea is that the Pico's serial number can always be used to uniquely identify any device, as no two Picos have the same serial.

 The EEPROM specifies up to 1,000,000 writes per flash cell (per 4-byte word).
-In theory, this means we can count up to 1 million pulses reliably, as no wear leveling is implemented at the moment.
-This could be added in the future to trivially multiply the maximum count.
+Using a simple wear-leveling scheme using 16 words, the theoretical minimum number of pulses that can be counted without resetting is about 16 million.
+This is expected to be incredibly high for most applications, but by changing a constant, this number can be trivially increased for more demanding applications.

 | Field | Access | Description |
 |---|---|---|